-Drains can emit unpleasant odors when food particles and dirt build up in the pipes, but there are two main ingredients that can fix the problem. and are both safe and effective for household sewage, but why do they work so well? 's how to use these basics to remove stubborn odors from your and bathroom.
+Drains can emit unpleasant odors when food particles and dirt build up in the pipes, but there are two main ingredients that can fix the problem.
+Baking soda and white vinegar are both safe and effective for household sewage, but why do they work so well?
+Here 's how to use these basics to remove stubborn odors from your kitchen and bathroom.

 The odor from a foul-smelling drain can quickly spread throughout the home and can be difficult to get rid of permanently.